spegelius/3DModels/PCCase/README.md

 - ~20% infill
 - 0.2-0.25mm layer height.
 For corners variable layer height is a good option.

 I suggest to print one corner, one extention and 4 bow_ties and trying how well the parts fit together.
 The bow_ties should take moderate amount of force to insert to the corer and extention dovetail holes.
+A good fit is when you can't quite push the bow tie in by hand but lightly tapping with small mallet or other tool does the trick.
+This guideline works with most of the tie-joints.

 Assemble 4 units as shown:
 ![](doc/frame_corners.png)